hakrdinesh/vedic/README.md

 25. A Second Chance: The Story of a Near - Death Experience
 26. Quest for Enlightenment
 27. Transcendental Teachings of Prahlāda Mahārāja
-28. Kṛṣṇa Consciousness The Topmost Yoga System
+28. WIP Kṛṣṇa Consciousness The Topmost Yoga System